Diabetes - tests and checkups

 A cholesterol profile test measures cholesterol and triglycerides in your blood.
 You should have this kind of test in the morning, after not eating since the night before.

-Adults with type 2 diabetes should have this test at least every 5 years.
+Most adults with type 2 diabetes should have this test once a year.
 People age 40 or over with high cholesterol or on medicines to control their cholesterol may have this test more often.

 Blood Pressure